 By all accounts, the Internet of Things (IoT) is still in its early days.
-Analyst firm Gartner predicts more than 26 billion devices will be connected by 2020.
-IDC is even bolder, predicting nearly double that amount in the same timeframe.
-This is happening both on the consumer side of IoT, as new devices such as refrigerators and home security systems come online, and in the traditional machine-to-machine (M2M) communications space, which can be referred to as the B2B IoT.
+It is predicted that 40 billion devices will be connected by 2025 This is happening both on the consumer side of IoT, as new devices such as refrigerators and home security systems come online, and in the traditional machine-to-machine (M2M) communications space, which can be referred to as the B2B IoT.

 At the same time, these devices are generating data—lots and lots of data.
 These tiny bytes of data are helping companies better run their businesses, communicate with their customers, and track everything from vending machine inventory to logistics performance to cargo containers to heavy machinery.
 However, the impact on the network is already huge—and growing—as the traffic generated on the network changes from “mostly human” to “mostly machines.”